I Tested Top PostHog Alternatives for Product Teams in 2026

 Why seek a PostHog alternative?

-PostHog is a robust, open-source platform, but it has its trade-offs.
-Here’s what I often hear, and what I’ve seen myself, that prompts teams to look elsewhere:
+But despite being a robust, open-source platform, PostHog has its trade-offs.
+Here’s what often prompts teams to look elsewhere:

 - Overwhelming complexity & UX: For teams without dedicated data analysts or a large engineering team, PostHog’s interface can feel overwhelming, demanding more time and technical skill for setup and reporting.